relab/gorums/doc/ordering.md

     // this code will run concurrently with other handlers
     // perform slow / async work here time.Sleep(10 * time.Millisecond)
-    // at some point later, the response passed back to Gorums through the channel,
+    // at some point later, the response passed back to Gorums through the `ret` function,
-    // and gets sent back to the client. c <- response
+    // and gets sent back to the client. ret(response)
   }()
 }
 ```